 Bouygues takes its obligations in relation to the identification, prevention and reporting of modern slavery and human trafficking very seriously.
 It is working hard to identify and reduce the risk of modern slavery or human trafficking in its supply chains or in any part of its business and aims to have a zero tolerance approach to managing the risk of modern slavery.
 Its anti-slavery policy reflects its commitment to acting ethically and with integrity in all its business relationships.
 Bouygues adheres to a worldwide group Code of Ethics personally supported by Martin Bouygues, Chairman and CEO of Bouygues SA, and pursuant to this undertakes to comply with the strictest legal and moral standards in the conduct of its operations.

-The Statement sets out what Bouygues has done in the financial year ending 31 December 2018 to work towards ensuring that slavery and human trafficking is not taking place in any part of its businesses or supply chains.
+The Statement sets out what Bouygues has done in the financial year ending 31 December 2019 to work towards ensuring that slavery and human trafficking is not taking place in any part of its businesses or supply chains.
+Its publication has been slightly delayed due to pressures of resourcing following the outbreak of the COVID-19 pandemic.

 As a leading developer and construction contractor, Bouygues has a complex supply chain model that both supports its core businesses and maintains its office and technology infrastructure.
 Bouygues’ supply chains relate mainly to the following activities: